keepforever/keep-for-gatsby/src/pages/2018-6-14/index.md

 ---
-path: "/post-one"
+path: "/what-i-do"
-date: "2018-06-14"
+date: "June 19th 2018"
-title: "Poo Errywhur"
+title: "What I do"
-author: "Brian Cilenti"
+author: "Brian"
 ---

-This is my **second** blog post in Gatsby
+What I do